 “…emotion is what I feel when I see Eagle’s Field of Honor.
 Nothing in the world trumps the feeling when you return home from an odd corner of the world and you first see the flag!
 What a glorious sight!
 What a wonderful gesture to so honor veterans here in Idaho.”

 Each flag in the field has a story.
 The flag represents an individual whose story is unique to him or her regardless of the branch of service or the campaign served.
 From the WWII veteran walking with a grandchild to a young soldier kneeling in remembrance of a recently lost comrade, the field has a sacred meaning.
 For many Vietnam veterans, this is the first time they have experienced any positive recognition for their answer to a call to arms.
 It is an incredible feeling to see a young woman visit a flag flying in the name of her fiancée, killed a week before his tour was over.
 Another touching moment is when a WWII nurse, part of the first nurses’ corp. to land on Normandy Beach after the horrific battle, visits her flag with her family.
 A mother, whose son lost three of his close friends in his squad right next to him, sponsored flags for all four; one in honor of the survivor (her son), and three in honor of the young men who made the ultimate sacrifice.
-The impact of a flag bearing the name of soldier, sailor, pilot, or Marine makes it very personal, and it brings the human closer to those who hold the ribbon bearing their name.
+The impact of a flag bearing the name of Soldier, Marine, Sailor, Airman, or Coast Guardsman makes it very personal, and it brings the human closer to those who hold the ribbon bearing their name.